- Follow the Rules

 - Is Baby Weaning or Is It a Nursing Strike? by Nancy Mohrbacher

-- Nursing Strike FAQ from LLL
+- Nursing Strikes from the UK LLL

 - Nursing Strikes by Cheryl Taylor White